Maintaining Work-Life Balance While Working From Home

 Create accessibility, and then unavailability.
 Most people working from home are still part of a team.
 It’s important to communicate effectively with your team about your schedule.
 Let them know when you’re available, and how to reach you in an emergency.
 Let them know your definition of “emergency.”
 When you take a vacation day, be unavailable.
 When you’re on vacation and popping into your chat tool or responding to emails, your team will learn that they don’t need to respect your boundaries, because you don’t respect your own boundaries.
 Use shared calendars, an app status, or direct communication to indicate whether or not you’re currently available.

 When we talk about “work-life balance,” we always focus on the “life” aspects.
 No one seems to need a reminder to work enough, but we need reminders to live enough!
 Maintaining a balance between your life and your work is important for both your physical and mental well-being, and for the health of your personal relationships.
 If you’re neglecting your body, your mind, or your people, you won’t be living your best-possible life.
 Start making small, intentional adjustments to your space and routine.
 Balance won’t come overnight, but with time, you’ll see improvement as each small change becomes a habit.
-In time, you’ll be a more productive worker and a happier human being!This entry was posted in Best Practices.
+In time, you’ll be a more productive worker and a happier human being!This entry was posted in Remote Working.
 Bookmark the permalink.